 The prominent starting signal for the Alliance for Responsible Science was given during a festive event on June 17th, 2015.
-With the signing of a memorandum all members agree to pursue a number of objectives which reflect the integration of the Responsible Science concept in their scientific work and their institutional development.
-The partner institutions from science, society and practice enter a communication and development process together, which is to push the further development of Responsible Science.
+With the signing of a memorandum, all members agree to pursue a number of objectives which reflect the integration of the Responsible Science concept in their scientific work and their institutional development.
+The partner institutions from science, society and practice are dedicated to push the development of Responsible Science.
 An overview of the current members is available here.

-By means of activities such as watching butterflies, photographing landscapes or transcribing old archive documents citizens can create new knowledge and contribute actively to shaping research.
+By means of activities such as monitoring butterflies, photographing landscapes or transcribing old archive documents citizens can create new knowledge and contribute actively to shaping research.

 Citizen Science Award

-The Citizen Science Award has been awarded by the Federal Ministry of Science, Research and Economy since 2015.
+The Citizen Science Award has been awarded by the Federal Ministry of Education, Science and Research since 2015.
 It distinguishes excellent achievements of citizens who participate in selected Austrian research projects during a clearly defined period of time.
-In the first year participation was reserved for schools.
-As of 2016 interested people of all age groups are invited to take part in the projects.
+In the first year participation was limited to schools.
+As of 2016, interested people of all age groups are invited to take part in the projects.

 By means of crowdfunding volunteers can support the development and implementation of scientific projects.
-This type of financing is also used in other sectors, e.g. in music, in film, in literature or in IT.
+This type of financing is also used in other sectors, e.g. in music, film, literature or IT.
 A successful platform in the field of research is for example Sciencestarter.

-Community Science means research projects which are initiated by citizens, for example to examine the water or air quality in their residential environment by means of scientific methods.
+Community Science means research projects which are initiated by citizens to examine, for instance, the water or air quality in their residential environment by means of scientific methods.
 In London, for example, locals started the (already completed) project “Royal Dock Noise Mapping” to measure the noise level in their residential environment.
-The background of this initiative was the fact that due to the proximity of the airport people were very concerned about the increasing air traffic and noise and asked researchers for help.
+The project was started as people were very concerned about the increasing air traffic and noise due to the airport close by and thus asked researchers for help.

 Open Innovation – the opening up of rigid processes for input from outside – is also regarded as an umbrella term for innovation and gain of knowledge in the fields of technology and fundamental research.
-In contrast to Citizen Science Open Innovation does not focus on citizens but on processes.
-The term originally comes from the corporate sector.
+In contrast to Citizen Science, Open Innovation does not focus on citizens but on processes.
+The term originally stems from the corporate sector.

 Open Innovation Strategy